crramirez/jexer/README.md

     of principle.
 Should that terminal adopt iTerm2 or sixel, then images could work.
 (Image support for kitty was removed on February 10, 2022.)

+10 - zellij supports sixel, but Jexer's output can overwhelm it,
+     resulting in it becoming unresponsive to user input.

 See Also
 --------